oracle/pgql-lang/pages/pgql-1.1-spec.md

  MATCH (x:Person) -[e:"has friend"]-> (y:Person)
 ```

-Here, because the label `has friend` contains a white space, the quotes cannot be omitted and syntax for quoted Strings need to be followed.
+Here, because the label `has friend` contains a white space, the quotes cannot be omitted and syntax for quoted identifiers is required.

 ### Label Alternatives